Radala: The British Radalas

 However, the descendants of the original Kandyan Radalas rarely marry the descendants of British-made Radalas or any other Govigamas for that matter.
-If any of them do, those people and all their descendants are classified as lower-caste outcastes by the descendants of the original Radala community.

 20th century

 The marriage in 1910 to Kandyan 'New Radala' Mollie Dunuwila, newspaper magnate D. R. Wijewardena's marriage in 1916 to a Meedeniya and finally S. W. R. D. Bandaranayake's marriage in 1940 to Sirimavo Ratwatte appear to have muted some of the antipathies and created the common political power block that has ruled the country since independence from the British in 1948.
 The Radalas however, are still relatively endogamous and, even to date, would only rarely marry an average Govigama in an arranged marriage.

 Nilame

 Nilame word referred to the court officials.
 The names of the officials were given according to their position in each dynasty.
 Due to the development of language and changes in requirements, the positions were changed and their names were changed.
 In the Kandyan dynasty, there are several officials in the court or "Raja wasala".
 They were Adigar and Dissava.